ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 The purpose of this extension is to convey properties on objects that extend ALTO Endpoints and are called ALTO Entities, entities for short.
-This section introduces the basic features involved in ALTO Entity Property Maps.
+This section introduces the basic features involved in ALTO Property Maps.

 <!-- Entity -> Property -> Resource -> Entity Domain -> Aggreated Entity Domain -->